quay/clair/Documentation/howto/testing.md

 # Testing Clair

 We provide dev tooling in order to quickly get a fully configured Clair and Quay environment stood up locally.
-This environment can be used to test and develop Clair.
+This environment can be used to test and develop Clair's Quay integration.

 ## Requirements